“You may delay, but time will not.” ~ Benjamin Franklin

 - Make it a Routine & habit

-Managing time is often becomes an issue when there is a lack of structure in our work lives.
+Managing time often becomes an issue when there is a lack of structure in our work lives.
 This can leave us feeling overwhelmed and unmotivated, leading us to do everything at the last minute.
-Therefore, incorporating these five time management principles into your daily work routine will give you a sense of control.
-In Addition, these key principles will improve your focus, organization, and productivity.
+For this reason, incorporating these five time management principles into your daily work routine will give you a sense of control.
+In Addition, these principles will improve your focus, organization, and productivity.